PatrickBaus/pyAsyncFluke5440B/README.md

 ```python
    async def set_internal_sense(enabled)
 ```
 If the load resistance is greater than 1 MΩ, 2-wire calibration can be used.
-Otherwise cable resistance will reduce accuracy.
+Otherwise cable the resistance will reduce the accuracy.
 Use internal sense for 2-wire calibrations.
 See page 2-13 of the operator manual for details.

 ___Arguments___
 * `enabled` [bool] : If set, the voltage sense input internally connected to the output binding posts.